verbb/formie/docs/feature-tour/email-notifications.md

 - Enabled - Whether the notification should be sent.
 - Name - An internal name to call this notification in the control panel.
+- Recipients - Define who should receive the email notification - set emails or conditions.
-- Recipients - A list of email addresses that this notification should go to.
+- Recipient Emails - A list of email addresses that this notification should go to.
+- Recipient Conditions - Conditional logic to determine which email addresses receive the notification.
 - Subject - The subject line for the email.
 - Email Content - The full body of the email.
 See [Email Content](#email-content).
 - From Name - Set the name attribute that the email is shown to have come from.